 Reasons to Consider Life Insurance for your Parents

 Think about this.
 Many parents buy term life insurance when they have young families.
-They make sure the surviving spouse and children have enough money to thrive in their absence.
+They ensure the surviving spouse and children have enough money to thrive in their absence.
 Once the children grow, many parents don’t renew their policies, assuming they no longer need the coverage.

 But that’s often not true.
 Parents may leave behind:

-- Unpaid bills, such as a mortgage or credit card bills
+- Unpaid bills, such as mortgage or credit card bills

 - Final expenses (burial, funeral, medical expenses)